V4Fire/Client/src/super/i-block/state/README.md

 # super/i-block/state

-This module provides a base class to convenient work with component states.
+This module provides an API for convenient work with component states.

 ## Component lifecycle